Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Introduction

 One of the reasons we may wish to apply chaotic measures to turbulence is in the name of predictability.
 We may believe that given more and more accurate information of a system and its governing equations, we will be able to predict the future of that system with more and more precision.
 However, chaos means that a small difference from the true evolution will diverge exponentially.
 In many short introductions of turbulence, the fact that turbulence is chaotic is mentioned and then not further explored.
 Sometimes a calculation is made of the predictability time, whereby, because the chaos is very high, the predictability is declared to be very low.
 This, however, goes against our experience of the atmosphere, which is highly turbulent and chaotic, yet weather prediction is accurate for a non-trivial time frame.

 Another reason to apply chaotic measures is to understand the nature of turbulence itself.
 Different hypotheses of the nature of turbulence lead to different predictions of the implications for chaos in turbulent dynamics.
 These implications can be tested and hypotheses strengthened or discarded.
 Beyond theoretical considerations, there are practical ones as well.
 Turbulence is frequently studied computationally.
 In this review, one of the themes we highlight is that chaotic measures can be used to quantify the resolution of simulations.
 In structured flows, this allows us to determine where a simulation needs more resources, thus allowing more efficient computation.
+Whilst this review is mainly concerned with chaotic measures in HIT, which is an idealized case of primarily theoretical interest, it acts as a testbed to develop the method for more practical use.
+For example, the application of chaotic measures could perhaps be generalised to wave turbulence, which describes a broad category of weakly nonlinear dispersive waves \cite{nazarenko2011wave}, including gravity-capillary wave turbulence \cite{korotkevich2023inverse,falcon2022experiments,pan2014direct}, magneto-hydrodynamic free-surface wave turbulence \cite{kochurin2022three,ricard2023transition}, and acoustic turbulence \cite{griffin2022energy,kochurin2022direct}.
+Researchers in this field may find the ideas presented in this review as relevant to their own field of study.